-When you are thinking about selling your Greater Cincinnati and Northern Kentucky house, be sure you know the costs to hold the property.
+When you are thinking about selling your Northern Kentucky house, be sure you know the costs to hold the property.
 Keeping the property might be costing you more than you think.
-In our latest post, we take a look at the most common holding costs homeowners face when trying to sell their homes in Greater Cincinnati and Northern Kentucky.
+In our latest post, we take a look at the most common holding costs homeowners face when trying to sell their homes in Northern Kentucky.

 The most obvious expense is the monthly mortgage payment.
 If you own a home you’re not happy with or if you are paying a loan on an underperforming rental, the hefty mortgage payment can be a lot to deal with each month.
 Your mortgage is undoubtedly at least a few hundred dollars a month.
 This is money you could be spending on a new property instead of the one that’s no longer working for you.